As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

 For 90-degree curved bends

 There should be two notches cut out like this next to each other.
 Once you’ve cut the notches, fit the pipe insulation onto the pipe, with the notches on the inside of the 90-degree bend.
-The notches will allow the insulation to bend at the corner, and will just need sealing with tape to ensure it is secure and no heat loss occurs.
+The notches will allow the insulation to bend at the corner and will need sealing with tape to ensure it is secure and no heat loss occurs.

 90 degree bend

-Step 4: Addressing T branches
+Step four: Addressing T branches

 Another point at which foam pipe insulation needs cutting is at T branches within the plumbing system.
 To create a piece of insulation that covers a T branch, cut a 90-degree wedge out of the main section of pipe insulation.
 This will allow the insulation to be fitted on the main pipe with space for the other pipe to branch off.